apache/druid/docs/configuration/index.md

 The Broker generates queries internally.
 This configuration section describes how an operator can augment the configuration of these queries.

+As of now the only supported augmentation is overriding the default query context.
+This allows an operator the flexibility to adjust it as they see fit.
+A common use of this configuration is to override the query priority of the cluster generated queries in order to avoid running as a default priority of 0.

 |Property|Description|Default|
 |--------|-----------|-------|
 |`druid.broker.internal.query.config.context`|A string formatted `key:value` map of a query context to add to internally generated broker queries.|null|